 Online at www.gator1.ufl.edu.
 A charge for your meal plan can be paid by credit card on cashNET, or posted to your student account and may be paid together with tuition and fees.
 Charges may also be paid with any financial aid you have available if you complete the Federal Title IV Aid permission form.
 See FAQ #3 for more information on financial aid deferment.
 Additionally, send a check by mail: Box 112282, Gainesville, FL 32611.

 3. Does Gator Dining Services accept Financial Aid Deferment?

 Yes, you may defer payment of your meal plan or Declining Balance Account (with a minimum balance request of $500) if the expected amount of your financial aid award is large enough to cover your meal plan PLUS the amount of your tuition, campus housing expenses (if applicable) and any bookstore deferment you may have chosen.
+You must complete the Title IV Aid permission form at ONE.UF.EDU under the Campus Finances Summary, by clicking “Authorize Student Permissions.”
 If approved, Financial Aid will be automatically resubmitted in the spring semester for the same amount.
 Please contact Gator Dining Services at (352) 392-2491 for more information.

 4. What are the Meal Plan options?